weirenxue/golang-playground/cobra-usage/run-funcs/README.md

 # RUN Functions Execution Bahavior

-This project attempts to understand the behavior of cobra as it executes many RUN funcions
+This project attempts to understand the behavior of cobra as it executes many RUN funcions.

 ## What is the order of these RUN functions?